15 Mobile App Onboarding Best Practices to Follow in 2020

 4. Concise and Simple Sign-Up Process

-No one likes to spend excess time on the app onboarding process which is also mentioned in the report by The Manifest.
+No one likes to spend excess time on the application onboarding process which is also mentioned in the report by The Manifest.
 So, the more concise your login process, the better.

 Providing the options of logging in with other accounts such as Facebook or Google is a major time saver and a popular strategy among the users.
 It decreases a significant amount of friction in the user onboarding process introduced by the sign-up mandate.